Sermons

 16 October 2016

-If you’re a parent then the chances are you’ve experienced the supermarket meltdown where your child has had a tantrum because they really want that chocolate that the supermarket has strategically placed at the checkout.
-Or if you’re not a parent then perhaps you’ve seen a struggling parent with their child.
-You’ve carefully avoided the… Read more
+If you’re a parent then the chances are you’ve experienced the supermarket meltdown where your child has had a tantrum because they really want that chocolate that the supermarket has… Read more

 Jesus brings justice